wenwei202/caffe/README.md

 [Poster](/docs/ICCV17-Poster.pdf) is available.

-source code is in master branch.
+source code is in this master branch.

 ### Sparse Deep Neural Networks (NIPS 2016)
 See the source code in branch [scnn](https://github.com/wenwei202/caffe/tree/scnn)